Amerado, Yaw Tog, Kweku Flick applauded for their performance on Tim Westwood TV

-• 3 Kumerican rappers made a guest appearance on popular BBC’sim Westwood's show over the weekend
+• 3 Kumerican rappers made a guest appearance on popular BBC’Tim Westwood's show over the weekend

 • Amerado, Yaw Tog, and Kweku Flick delivered excellent freestyle